dovydasgulbinas/dovydasgulbinas.github.io/_posts/2017-07-23-adding-more-features-to-hyperion-in-homeassistant.markdown

 *important: in my case Homeassistant and Hyperion are on a different machines therefore I needed to setup a password-less ssh connection from my Homeassistant RPi -> Kodi RPi*

 § 3.
-Now login to your second machine running `Homeassistant`🏠 service.
+Now login to your second machine running `Homeassistant` service.

 >ssh pi@192.168.1.100

 >sudo su homeassistant

 § 4.
-Test the Hyperion again but now in a remote configuration.
+Test the `Hyperion` again but now in a remote configuration.

 ⚠️ *WARNING: You are entering SSH inception.
 You are connecting via SSH to Linux machine while already connected to another machine via SSH!*

 > ssh kodi@192.168.1.99 'hyperion-remote -e "Knight rider"'

 As mentioned before this step just ran a SSH command in a different machine entirely via the power of SSH.
-If you setup is all in one meaning `Hyperion` and `Homeassistant`🏠 are running on the same machine then the command would simply be:
+If you setup is all in one meaning `Hyperion` and `Homeassistant` are running on the same machine then the command would simply be:

 > hyperion-remote -e "Knight rider"

 $ 5.
-Edit `Homeassistant`🏠 configuration files:
+Edit `Homeassistant` configuration files:

 ```yaml
 📔 configuration.yaml